JakobWong/CSE573-SP21-Project/CODE/README.md

 #### 2.2 Click to see how the datapoint flows through the neural network
 Click a datapoint and the neural network view will be updated.
 Highly activated neurons are marked by dark color whereas mildly activated neurons are marked by light color.
 The color of the neurons relates the color of the data point so as to keep visual consistency.
 ### 3. Local Word List
-To support users inspecting datapoints at localities from multiple perspective, we also display the distribution of words of the locality of interest in a customized scrollable vertical barchart.
-Words appearing in the locality are grouped up in different rows, each occurence of a word has a corresponding rectangle laid in its row.
+To support users inspecting data points at localities from multiple perspective, we also display the distribution of words of the locality of interest in a customized scrollable vertical barchart.
+Words appearing in the locality are grouped up in different rows, each occurrence of a word has a corresponding rectangle laid in its row.
 Rectangles are colored identically the way the dots are colored.
-### 4. Local Diveriging Barchart
+### 4. Local Diverging Barchart
-We use a diverging barchart to showcase the performance of the selected neural arachitecture on the selected locality.
+We use a diverging barchart to showcase the performance of the selected neural architecture on the selected locality.
 Each class has a bar correspondent, the portion of correctly classified samples in a class is represented by the above-x-axis part of a bar.
 The misclassified portion is represented by the below-x-axis part of a bar.
 ### 5. Context view
 The sentence view shows the sentence (context) where the words of interest come from
 ### 6. The Neural Architecture (Network) View
 #### 6.1 NN view for Linear Model and MLP
-For Linear NN and MLP we use node-link diagram to visualize their archietcture.
+For Linear NN and MLP we use node-link diagram to visualize their architecture.
 Weak Links with low weights are abandoned to keep users' attention on strong links which contributes to the NN's decision making process.
 The darker the nodes (links) the greater the values.
 ![linear NN](nn.PNG)
 #### 6.2 NN view for CNN
 For CNN we used Grad-Cam technique to visualize the attention each layers has on the input.
 The attention maps tell us where the layer is looking at on the input image, which is a word embedding reshaped to 2d.